Recently, I’ve been chatting to a fair few companies about the challenges they’re facing as hirers.

 Make sure to communicate widely that you’re also open to 1:1 chats with anyone who wants to have one (not everyone can participate equally in groups).

-- What are the recurring themes
+- What are the recurring themes?

 - What are the areas of concern?

-- What are we doing well?
+- What are we doing well as an employer?

 - Quick fixes anyone’s suggested.

-Step four - creation
+Step four: EVP creation

-Running an EVP project can sometimes be a tough process as you're candidly holding up a mirror to your own organization, and what looks back isn't always pretty.
+Running an EVP project can sometimes be a tough process as you're candidly holding up a mirror to your own organization and what looks back isn't always pretty.

 It's important to communicate widely and openly to everyone that this exercise is happening.

 Great suggestions and opinions can come from anywhere and, if someone is struggling, it lets them know you're making an effort and they're encouraged to speak up.
-Open yourself up to 1:1 conversations and encourage everyone else to speak openly about wins and issues as well.

 Tone Of Voice